NDNS-Struct-NL/Struct-NL-2026/index.md

 Registration for this workshop is **free**, but mandatory.
 Lunch will be provided by the venue.

+## 🗣️ Call for Contributed Talks

-In addition to the keynote talks by invited speakers, the workshop will feature contributed talks (15' + 5' Q&A).
+In addition to the keynote talks by invited speakers, there will be a possibility to present contributed talks ($15' + 5'$ Q\&A).
-If you would like to be considered for one of these talks, please send a (max) 250 word abstract.
+If you would like to be considered for one of these talks, please send a maximum **250-word abstract**.
- The topic of the presentation is open as long as it has some connection to the Julia programming language, HPC, the tooling needed to solve PDEs, or its usage in practical applications and teaching related to PDEs.
+The topic of your presentation should align with the SAG's core theme of **Structure-Preserving Numerical Methods** and can cover areas such as:
+* **Geometric Foundations:** Variational, Hamiltonian, or metriplectic formulations of field theories
+* **Methodologies:** Geometric integration, finite element exterior calculus, variational discretization, or structure-preserving scientific machine learning
+* **Practical Application:** Usage in fields such as fluid dynamics, plasma physics, geophysics, or climate science
+* **Implementation & Deployment:** High-quality, open-source, modular software frameworks for structure-preserving methods

+We especially encourage submissions that resonate with the SAG's goal of fostering a collaborative community and training the next generation of researchers.

-You should also register for the workshop.
+Please also register for the workshop separately.

-* **Abstract submission closes on February 1st 2026, 23:59 ([CET](https://en.wikipedia.org/wiki/Central_European_Time)).**
+* **Abstract submission closes on TBA, 23:59 ([CET](https://en.wikipedia.org/wiki/Central_European_Time)).**
 * **Abstract acceptance will be notified on TBA.**
-* **Registration closes on March 8th 2026, 23:59 ([CET](https://en.wikipedia.org/wiki/Central_European_Time)).**
+* **Registration closes on TBA, 23:59 ([CET](https://en.wikipedia.org/wiki/Central_European_Time)).**